 The same is believed to apply to Muhammad.

-Chapter 21, verses 52-54 of the Koran read: "[Abraham] said to his father and his people: 'What are these images to whose worship you cleave?'
+Chapter 21, verses 52-54 of the Koran reads: "[Abraham] said to his father and his people: 'What are these images to whose worship you cleave?'
 They said: 'We found our fathers worshipping them.'
 He said: 'Certainly you have been, you and your fathers, in manifest error.'"

 From this arises the Muslim belief that images can give rise to idolatry - that is to say an image, rather than the divine being it symbolises, can become the object of worship and veneration.

-What does Islamic tradition say on the matter?
+What does Islamic tradition say?